Sevilla 3-0 Man United (agg: 5-2): En-Nesyri double downs Red Devils

 The home side, buoyed by a stunning two-goal comeback at Old Trafford seven days earlier, displayed their intentions from the off with a high press and that tactic paid dividends just eight minutes in.

-The introduction of Youssef En-Nesyri as a late substitute had tipped the first back into Sevilla's favour, sparking the fightback as José Luis Mendilibar's rescued a draw.
-The home coach rewarded the Moroccan forward with a start tonight and he was instrumental in the opening goal.
+The introduction of Youssef En-Nesyri as a late substitute had tipped the first leg back into Sevilla's favour, sparking the fightback as José Luis Mendilibar's side rescued a draw.
+The home coach rewarded the Moroccan forward with a start and he was instrumental in the opening goal.

 En-Nesyri was one of three Los Hispalenses players who surrounded Harry Maguire in possession on the edge of the box.
 This left the United defender with nowhere to turn in playing the ball out from the back, his pass charged down by former Tottenham attacker Erik Lamela to allow En-Nesyri to gain possession and guide a low left-footed shot into the bottom left of the goal past a static David de Gea.

-Sevilla peppered the United goal in search of a second and had the ball in the net five minutes before the interval after Lucas Ocampos' curling strike, but Marcos Acuña had strayed offside in the build-up.
+Sevilla peppered the United goal in search of a second and had the ball in the net five minutes before the interval courtesy of Lucas Ocampos' curling strike, but Marcos Acuña had strayed offside in the build-up.

-With his side up against it, United manager Erik ten Hag made two half-time changes, introducing top scorer Marcus Rashford and Luke Shaw in a bid to get a foothold back into the tie.
+With his side up against it, United manager Erik ten Hag made two half-time changes, introducing top scorer Marcus Rashford and Luke Shaw in a bid to regain a foothold in the tie.

 It was another Rakitić set piece which almost helped the Liga side to another, En-Nesyri's header from the Croatian's delivery blocked by Shaw.
 Ocampos was quickest to the rebound, but could not force the ball past De Gea from close range.

 Sevilla were ruthless going forward and settled the contest nine minutes from time.
 De Gea came off his line to clear a high clearance from the Sevilla defence, but his mis-kick gave En-Nesyri another sight of goal.
-Just inside the final third and to the left of goal, the Moroccan international raced on to the loose ball before steering into the unguarded net.
+Just inside the final third and to the left of goal, the Moroccan international collected the loose ball before steering into the unguarded net.

 Simon Hart, Sevilla reporter

-What a night for the six-times winners who produced a magnificent, relentless display to overwhelm United.
+What a night for Sevilla, who produced a magnificent, relentless display to overwhelm United.
 They flew out of the blocks, got their early goal through the in-form En-Nesyri and did not let up, urged on by a raucous home crowd.
 The giant banner at the home end before kick-off declared them to be "Lords and Masters" of this tournament and it felt that way tonight.
+A wonderful night too for Mendilibar, whose impact since arriving in Seville was underlined by the manner of his first victory as a coach in this competition.

 Steve Bates, Man United reporter

 Not the way Ten Hag envisaged United's Europa League campaign would end, but in truth they were well beaten.
-The chance to progress to the semi-finals was lost in Manchester when they let a 2-0 lead slip when they were in the ascendancy, and tonight United were unable to deal with Sevilla's high-energy press.
-Despite a raft of key injuries, Ten Hag was hopeful his side could pull off victory coming into the this contest, but they never managed to find their rhythm.
+The chance to progress to the semi-finals was lost in Manchester when they let a 2-0 lead slip while in the ascendancy, and tonight United were unable to deal with Sevilla's high-energy press.
+Despite a raft of key injuries, Ten Hag was hopeful his side could pull off victory coming into the contest, but they never managed to find their rhythm.

 Reaction

 Erik ten Hag, Man United manager, speaking to BT Sport: "It's clear that when we make such mistakes, it's very difficult to win a football game.
 We have to do better.
 That's a demand.
 We were not composed, we were not calm.
 There were bad decisions.
 We lost the battles.
-They had more passion, more desire, more willingness, for instance on the second goal.
-Then it is difficult to win big football games.
+They had more passion, more desire, more willingness.
+That makes it difficult to win big football games.
 It is a problem.
-We can’t run away from it but we have to step up and show more character and personality."
+We can't run away from it but we have to step up and show more character and personality."

 Paul Scholes, BT Sport

 "It was a difficult night for United.
-They didn't handle the passion and just couldn't handle the aggression of a brilliant Sevilla team tonight."
+They didn't handle the passion and just couldn't handle the aggression of a brilliant Sevilla team."

 Key stats